The Missing Link: Family Secrets

 There was also an odd sense of relief—an explanation for why things always felt off.

-Her secrecy had been wrapped in grief and shame, choices she had buried more than 50 years ago.
+Her secrecy had been wrapped in grief and shame, choices she had buried more than fifty years ago.

 Other than birth dates, she had no memories or details to share.
 It was too late.

-One of my cousins had known for 20 years.
+I later found out that one of my cousins had known for over 20 years.

-She had even confronted my mother-five years before this moment-urging her to tell me.
+She confronted my mother five years before this moment urging her to tell me.

 My Siblings

 My brother had just discovered he was adopted.
-He had a very close relationship with his parents, and finding out was upsetting.
+He had a very close relationship with his parents, and finding out was devastating.

 We understood each other in that way.
 He spoke my language—emotions and feelings.